 Gates of the Arctic National Park’s iconic backpack trip.
-The headwaters of the Alatna and Noatak Rivers are an inviting region of rugged mountains, broad valleys and clear water.
+The headwaters of the Noatak is an inviting region of rugged mountains, broad valleys and clear water.
 Every fall caribou of the Western Arctic Herd make their way through this beautiful area.
 Join them following timeless trails through the mountains.

-This is a classic route, though rarely traveled and we think it is one of the finest backpacking trips in the Brooks Range for its varied scenery and outstanding wildlife encounters.
+This is a new route for us this year, through the rarely traveled and wildly scenic mountains of the Central Brooks Range.
+We’ve chosen the area for its varied scenery and outstanding wildlife encounters.

-Our backpack begins on a high plateau near the Arctic Divide where towering peaks loom dark above large glacial lakes.
-This route follows the gray gravels of the headwater creeks of the Alatna River deep into the mountains past innumerable waterfalls and crags into an area of broad plateaus and alpine lakes.
+Our backpack begins in a high valley near the Arctic Divide where towering peaks loom dark above large glacial crags.
+This route follows the gray gravels of the headwater creeks, deep into the mountains past innumerable waterfalls and crags into an area of of the highest peaks in Gates of the Arctic.

 This remote and rich area is home to a great variety of wildlife and we can expect encounters with all sorts of arctic animals during our week long trek.
 The high country is home to Dall sheep.
 Caribou use the creek beds to wind their way through the mountains, and bears gorge in berry thickets.
 Wolves have been denning along this route for the past three years and we know of no other place in the Brooks Range where you are as likely to see the elusive wolverine.